IABTechLab/uid2docs/README.md

 - Receive and store encryption keys and salts from the UID2 Administrator service.

-- Salt and hash authenticated PII to return a UID2.
+- Salt and hash PII to return a UID2.

 - Encrypt UID2s to generate UID2 Tokens.